The Importance of SEO for Marketing Agencies

 FAQ Schema

-Marking up your FAQ page with this schema can allow your answers to appear directly in the search results, answering potential client questions immediately and establishing your authority.
+Marking up your FAQ page with FAQPage schema can allow your answers to appear directly in the search results — answering potential client questions before they even click through, and claiming additional SERP real estate that reinforces your authority.

 "@context": "https://schema.org",